New England Senior Tennis Foundation

 New England Senior Slam Tournaments

-We are excited to announce the seventh year of the highly successful New England Senior Slams Tournaments for senior players age groups 50-85 (the men's 90 age group has been deleted from the clay and grass Senior Slams in 2016 due to no participation the past few years).
+We are excited to announce the ninth year of the highly successful New England Senior Slams Tournaments for senior players age groups 50-85 (the men's 90 age group has been deleted from the clay and grass Senior Slams in 2016 due to no participation the past few years).
 The New England Senior Slams are a series of three USTA/NE sanctioned tournaments, modeled after the pro Grand Slams, and played on three different surfaces: hard court, clay and grass.
 There are gifts for all players and a party with food and drink at all the Slam tournaments for all players and their significant others.

 The 2012 hard court Senior Slam at Yale had the honor of being selected by the United States Tennis Association to become a National Category II Tournament for the age groups of 50, 60 and 70 men and women.
 In 2014, the hard court Senior Slam got USTA approval to add all NE 50 and over age groups including the new women's 75 age group as Category II national events.
 All age groups also count for NE rankings.
-The women's 75 age group was also added in 2014 to the Clay Slam tournament at Beverly G&T and the Grass Slam at Pt.
-Judith CC (Newport in 2016).
+The women's 75 age group was also added in 2014 to the Clay and Grass Slams.

-The 2016 date for the Hard Court Slam at Yale is Thursday, June 2 to Sunday, June 5.
+The 2018 date for the Hard Court Slam at Yale had to be changed for 2018.
+It is now scheduled for Thursday, May 17 to Sunday, May 20.
 The dates for the Clay Slams at Concord CC are Thursday, July 12 to Sunday, July 15 and Thursday, August 9 to Sunday, August 12 and the date for the Grass Slam is Thursday, September 7 to Sunday, September 10.